Yipara logoYipara

 +

-With proper veterinary treatment (drainage, flushing, and antibiotics), a burst cat abscess typically takes 1-2 weeks to fully heal.
+With proper veterinary treatment (drainage, flushing, and vet-prescribed medication), a burst cat abscess typically takes 1-2 weeks to fully heal.
 The timeline: days 1-3 the wound drains and swelling decreases significantly, days 3-7 discharge decreases and healthy tissue starts forming, days 7-14 the wound closes and heals.
-Without veterinary treatment, a burst abscess may not heal properly — it can reform, spread, or develop into a more serious systemic infection.
+Without veterinary treatment, a burst abscess may not heal properly — it can reform, spread, or develop into a more serious whole-body infection.
 Factors that affect healing time include: abscess size and location, whether the wound is kept clean and open to drain, your cat's overall health, and whether they're wearing an e-collar to prevent licking.
 If the abscess isn't improving within 3-4 days of treatment, contact your vet.

 How to speed up wound healing in cats?